Skip to Main Content

 Psychological Resilience: the 3 "C"

-Some research in the sports field have led to identify the 3 main characteristics of athletes with psychological resilience .
-We can define these 3 characteristics as the 3 "c" of resilience.
+Some sports research has led to the identification of the three main characteristics of athletes with psychological resilience.
+We can define these three characteristics as the three "Cs" of resilience.

 Commitment, Control, Challenge